jon-jacky/Piety/BRANCH.md

 are invoked from the system command line.
 Revise the *startup* and *main* functions in *ed*, *edsel* and other programs, to adopt a uniform organization that works the same in both an interactive Python session and a standalone program.
-Rename each program's *main* function to the same name as the standalone program (the module name, that is).
+Rename each modules's *main* function to the same name as the standalone program (the module name, that is).
 Revise or replace several instances of confusing or overly complicated code: Replace the *ed.configure* function and the